ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ## Open Issues

 1. Should we represent dates using a numeric value (milliseconds since the Unix epoch) to avoid mutability concerns?
+2. Visual design recommends that column header text alignment match data alignment.
+Once we prototype this we may hit implementation concerns (e.g. clash with proposed header menu button).